RamonPetri/DS3231/README.md

 is interrupted.
 The integration of the crystal resonator enhances the long-term accuracy of the device.

-The body of the two function under the line where reused from a diffrent project as written by:
+The body of the two function below where reused from a diffrent project as written by:
 // 15th July 2015, Andrew W. - arwhitus.weebly.com
 // Visit arwhitus.weebly.com for more info or to contact author for any reason